Science Communication: Reaching a Wider Audience

 Science communication is an increasingly important part of a scientist’s professional identity.
 Promoting your work and being able to debate its significance or its controversial aspects to a range of audiences is an essential skill and will enhance your job prospects.

-This enjoyable workshop, led by an experienced journalist, will prepare you to talk about your work with scientists outside your specialism, media professionals, and members of the public.
+This enjoyable course, led by an experienced journalist, will prepare you to talk about your work with scientists outside your specialism, media professionals, and members of the public.
 Through a hands-on activity with professional audio equipment, you will have the opportunity to explore some new skills by participating in the recording and editing of a short radio feature.

 - To give an awareness of some of the key forms of contemporary science communication